LawrenceMiao/NoteVision/docs/sherry-docs/README.md

 ```
 If both commands fail, then you likely do not have Python and need to download Python 3.

-If the version number is Python 2.x.y, where x and y are unknown numbers, you will need to update to Python 3 because that version is no longer supported.
+If the version number is Python 2.x.y, where x and y are unknown numbers, you will need to update to Python 3 because Python 2.x.y is no longer supported and is not recommended for development.

 Head to https://www.python.org/downloads/ and download the appropriate OS version of Python, and run the command above again to make sure you have the latest version of Python 3.